 Beth B. Hess Memorial Scholarship

-The 2017 Beth B. Hess Memorial Scholarship will be awarded to an advanced sociology Ph.D. student who began her or his study in a community college or technical school.
-A student advanced to candidacy (ABD status) in an accredited Ph.D. program in sociology in the U.S. is eligible to apply if she or he studied at a U.S. two-year college either part-time or full-time for the equivalent of at least one full academic year that was not part of a high-school dual-enrolment or enrichment program.
+The Beth B. Hess Memorial Scholarship will be awarded to an advanced Ph.D. student who began their study in a community college or technical school.
+A student advanced to candidacy (ABD status) in an accredited Ph.D. program in sociology is eligible to apply if they studied at a U.S. two-year college either part-time or full-time for the equivalent of at least one full academic year that was not part of a high-school dual-enrollment or enrichment program.
 Students who attended the international equivalent of a U.S. two-year college are also welcomed to apply.

-To honor Beth Hess's career, the committee will be looking for:
+To honor Beth Hess's career, the subcommittee will be looking for:

 - Commitment to teaching, especially at a community college or other institution serving less-privileged students.